 Under both approaches, the RTO will have full operational authority over all transmission assets and resources located within the RTO and will manage reliability in real time by using a centrally coordinated real-time spot energy market.
 The market will be run by the RTO and will be based on a single optimization program that uses collected bids.
 The RTO (not the individual control areas) will be solely responsible for collecting those bids and defining the transmission-constrained optimal dispatch, resulting in a series of spot prices for each node (from which hub prices can be calculated.)
 This coordinated dispatch function will also manage congestion, provide balancing energy service and an ancillary services market, as well as provide the foundation for new market-driven products.
 An RTO-conducted spot energy market is a natural concomitant of the RTO’s balancing and generation redispatch functions, which are universally recognized as being necessary for reliable RTO operations.

 The RTO will be able to provide greater system security and reliability through this coordination process due to the ability to react more quickly utilizing a diversity of supply.
-In developing a standardized market design, the Commission should ensure that these minimum elements are included in the design. permitareas such as demand side management, grid expansion, and distributed generation.
+In developing a standardized market design, the Commission should ensure that these minimum elements are included in the design.
+This type of structure will permit market driven solutions to emerge that allow for significant technical innovation in areas such as demand side management, grid expansion, and distributed generation.

 C. Standardizing Reliability Practices